 If the disease is caught in the early stages of gingivitis, and no irreversible damage has been done, scaling and polishing will be completed to remove any plaque and calculus and to disrupt the bacteria that has accumulated.
 You will also be given instructions on improving your daily oral hygiene habits and a proper interval for hygiene maintenance will be recommended.

-If the pockets do not heal after scaling and root planing, periodontal surgery may be needed to reduce pocket depths, making teeth easier to clean.
-Your dentist may also recommend that you see a periodontist (specialist of the gums and supporting bone).
+If the pockets do not heal after stretching and rooting, root canal surgery may be necessary to reduce the depth of the pocket, making it easier to clean the teeth Your dentist will also recommend see a dentist (anal and supportive bone specialist).